div-art/logger/README.md

 $ composer require div-art/logger
 ```

-If you are using laravel > 5.5 you can skip this step:
+If you are using laravel version >= 5.5 you can skip this step:

 In `config/app.php` add the following to the `providers` array: